 One thing I would say is if you are fishing at night try not to do so alone, secondly if a fog bank rolls in it can be treacherous.
 Take a small compass or make sure your phone has charge so you can use google maps.
-It is very difficult to navigate off the beach in fog.
+It is very difficult to navigate off the beach in fog, especially if you can’t see the soft mud.
 Safety first, always.

 Species: not exhaustive